 The local effects are also substantial.
-Clearing 40 percent of the Amazon could trigger seasonal shifts in the shifting the intertropical convergence zone (ITCZ) — a band that circles the planet and drives current rainfall patterns — toward the poles, increasing drying by as much as a fifth across the Amazon Basin during the dry season.
+Clearing 40 percent of the Amazon rainforest could trigger seasonal shifts in the shifting the intertropical convergence zone (ITCZ) — a band that circles the planet and drives current rainfall patterns — toward the poles, increasing drying by as much as a fifth across the Amazon Basin during the dry season.
 Soy yields and cattle productivity in the Amazon could drop precipitously as a result.
 Less rainfall during the driest times of the year would exacerbate die-offs, heightening the risk of fire and releasing more carbon into the atmosphere.
 The effects are projected to extend down into the Rio de la Plata Basin, the agricultural breadbasket of South America.

 The paper notes that studies show some of the effects of forest loss are already being felt.

 “The seasonality of rainfall has shifted due to deforestation in Brazil.
 Meteorological stations in Rondônia, Brazil indicate that the wet season has been delayed by ~11 days in deforested regions while it has not changed in forested areas over the last 30 years,” the authors write.